Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 July 5 New Orleans Independent Sunk - See "Final Fate" below

 In the period 1940-1942 Helene Karoline J. Fischer Dale served as a stewardess on this ship.
 She later went on to become the first Norwegian female radio officer in our fleet.
-She served as stewardess on Bayard from March-1940 till Dec. that year, and on the same ship from Febr.-1941 till March-1942, before joining Laurits Swenson in the same capacity in May-1942, till July-1942.
+She served as stewardess on Bayard from March until Dec.-1940, and from Febr.-1941 till March-1942, before joining Laurits Swenson in the same capacity in May-1942, till July-1942.
 The following month she started school at Little Norway, Toronto to become a radio operator, and fresh out of school she joined Fred.
-Olsen's Baalbek as 2nd radio operator in June-1943 (till Sept.-1943), before signing on Alf Lindeberg in Oct.-1943 where she stayed till Dec.-1945.
+Olsen's Baalbek as 2nd radio operator in June-1943 (till Sept.-1943), joining Alf Lindeberg in Oct.-1943, where she stayed till Dec.-1945.
 Just 2 days after signing off Alf Lindeberg she joined M/S Fernplant, this time as 1st radio operator, remaining with this ship until March-1946.
 She was later awarded Krigsmedaljen and Haakon VII Frihetsmedalje - see my Norwegian War Medals page.
 Many women sailed with the Norwegian fleet during the war; mostly as stewardesses or saloon girls.
 Norwegian ships also had several female Canadian radio operators; a list of their names can be found at the end of my page about Mosdale.
 (My mother was also a radio operator, though not during the war.
-Her ships can be found under Åse's Ships).
+Her ships can be found at Åse's Ships).

-Bayard is listed in Convoy CL 21, which left St. John's, N.F. on Apr.
+According to A. Hague, Bayard sailed in Convoy CL 21, which left St. John's, N.F. on Apr.
 11-1942 and arrived Halifax on the 13th.
 A few days later we find her, together with the Norwegian Novasli and Tore Jarl, in Convoy XB 10, leaving Halifax on Apr.
 16, arriving Boston on the 18th.
-Her destination is given as Trinidad, where she arrived on Apr.
-24, having detached from the convoy.
+Bayard, however, was bound for Trinidad, where she arrived on Apr.
+24, having been detached from the convoy on the 18th.
+From Trinidad, she proceeded to Buenos Aires, Curacao, Havana and New Orleans - see Page 3.

 Final Fate - 1942: